Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Compressing μMALL∞ cut-elimination sequences

 \section{Compressing \texorpdfstring{$\muMALLi$}{μMALL∞} cut-elimination sequences}

-In this last section, we prove Compression for an example of the other kind of infinitary rewriting appearing in the litterature: infinitary cut-elimination in non-wellfounded proof systems.
-We choose to focus on the multiplicative-additive linear logic with fixed points $\muMALL$ and the non-wellfounded proof system $\muMALLi$ for this logic, as a Compression lemma for infinitary cut-elimination in this system can crucially be used to prove cut-elimination for a whole range of non-wellfounded proof systems for (intuitionistic, classical, and more interestingly linear) logics with fixed points \cite{Saurin.23}.
+In this last section, we prove compression for an example of the other kind of infinitary rewriting appearing in the literature: infinitary cut-elimination in non-wellfounded proof systems.
+We focus on the multiplicative-additive linear logic with fixed points $\muMALL$ and the non-wellfounded proof system $\muMALLi$ for this logic, as a compression lemma for infinitary cut-elimination in this system can crucially be used to prove cut-elimination for a whole range of non-wellfounded proof systems for (intuitionistic, classical, linear) logics with fixed points \cite[Prop.~26]{Saurin.23}.